Solanki-rudra/DSA/README.md

 Each topic folder will include:
 - Code files (in JavaScript)
 - Problem statements and explanations
+- Different approaches with time and space complexity
 - `README.md` summarizing key concepts for **fast revision**

 ---